JanJaapPoos/DRuMFISH/WP2.md

 6. Synthesis and applications.
 The method presented provides a clear objective procedure to construct ranked species sensitivity lists that can inform management, monitoring and research.
 The Celtic Sea case study demonstrated that limiting fishing pressure on key commercial stocks to meet fisheries production targets may be insufficient to guarantee the persistence of more sensitive species.
 Management actions that effectively decouple the mortality rates on commercial species and ‘conservation’ species are likely to be required to make progress in relation to conservation objectives.
 The method would support rapid assessment of sensitivity to fishing in many regions around the world as only taxonomic lists and estimates of body size are required.

 Data/information requirements:
-Taxonomic affiliation (teleost or elasmobranch) Maximum body size Lmax
+* Taxonomic affiliation (teleost or elasmobranch)
+* Maximum body size Lmax

 Assumptions:
-Pope’s postulate: the fishing mortality affecting non-target species is unlikely to exceed that of assessed target species, and can be taken as a precautionary upper limit for the F on non-target species.
+* Pope’s postulate: the fishing mortality affecting non-target species is unlikely to exceed that of assessed target species, and can be taken as a precautionary upper limit for the F on non-target species.
-Population models are parameterised using generic relationships between Lmax and other life history parameters.
+* Population models are parameterised using generic relationships between Lmax and other life history parameters.
-Knife-edge selection by the fishery at age 1.
+* Knife-edge selection by the fishery at age 1.

 Outputs expected:
-Conservation limit and fishery reference points for F Ranked species sensitivity list
+* Conservation limit and fishery reference points for F
+* Ranked species sensitivity list
-SSB-per recruit as a percentage of the SSB-per-recruit expected in the absence of fishing (%SPR)
+* SSB-per recruit as a percentage of the SSB-per-recruit expected in the absence of fishing (%SPR)
-% reproductive output-per-recruit (%RPR)
+* % reproductive output-per-recruit (%RPR)
-Costs and trade-offs of meeting conservation limit reference points
+* Costs and trade-offs of meeting conservation limit reference points

 Method of operation:
-Life history relationships are used to parameterise an age-structured population model, which is then used to establish reference points and the sensitivity of species to fishing mortality.
+* Life history relationships are used to parameterise an age-structured population model, which is then used to establish reference points and the sensitivity of species to fishing mortality.
-Conservation limit reference points for reproductive output measured as %SPR or %RPR are set at 10% and fishing mortality conservation reference points (FconS and FconR) are defined as the Fs that reduce a population to 10% %SPR and %RPR.
+* Conservation limit reference points for reproductive output measured as %SPR or %RPR are set at 10% and fishing mortality conservation reference points (FconS and FconR) are defined as the Fs that reduce a population to 10% %SPR and %RPR.
 Fisheries reference points are Fmax: the fishing mortality to achieve maximum YPR and F40: The F that reduces %SPR to 40%.
-Simulations are run for Fs ranging 0 to 1 per year, incrementing in 0.01 steps, and the conservation and fisheries reference points calculated.
+* Simulations are run for Fs ranging 0 to 1 per year, incrementing in 0.01 steps, and the conservation and fisheries reference points calculated.
-Conservation reference points are compared to realised rates of F to assess vulnerability.
+* Conservation reference points are compared to realised rates of F to assess vulnerability.
-Potential costs and trade-offs are calculated by comparing the YPR taken from the main commercial stocks when fishing at a rate equivalent to FconS for the species of conservation concern, with the YPR obtained from the main commercial stock when fished at their own Fmax or F40.
+* Potential costs and trade-offs are calculated by comparing the YPR taken from the main commercial stocks when fishing at a rate equivalent to FconS for the species of conservation concern, with the YPR obtained from the main commercial stock when fished at their own Fmax or F40.

 Testing:
-No simulation testing, but sensitivity analyses were carried out to assess the effects of uncertainty in the life-history relationships used.
+* No simulation testing, but sensitivity analyses were carried out to assess the effects of uncertainty in the life-history relationships used.
-Estimates of FconS are sensitive to the choice of threshold conservation %SPR, and the proportion of species at risk depends on this choice.
+* Estimates of FconS are sensitive to the choice of threshold conservation %SPR, and the proportion of species at risk depends on this choice.
-The estimated cost in terms of foregone yield of meeting conservation limit reference points is sensitive to the assumption of age of first capture.
+* The estimated cost in terms of foregone yield of meeting conservation limit reference points is sensitive to the assumption of age of first capture.
-Sensitivity analysis of life-history relationships used in the population model were most sensitive to the assumed Lmax-k relationship and Lmax-Lmat relationships.
+* Sensitivity analysis of life-history relationships used in the population model were most sensitive to the assumed Lmax-k relationship and Lmax-Lmat relationships.
-The sensitivity of conservation limit reference points decreased with increasing Lmax.
+* The sensitivity of conservation limit reference points decreased with increasing Lmax.

 Caveats:
-Species lists are compiled from trawl surveys which can contain misidentifications for non-target fish.
+* Species lists are compiled from trawl surveys which can contain misidentifications for non-target fish.
-Pope’s postulate may be violated for species with a morphology that leads to relatively high catchability and species that occupy a limited area within fishing grounds for target species.
+* Pope’s postulate may be violated for species with a morphology that leads to relatively high catchability and species that occupy a limited area within fishing grounds for target species.
-By using generic life-history relationships the analysis considers trade-offs for average species and may not pick up exceptional cases that deviate from the norm.
+* By using generic life-history relationships the analysis considers trade-offs for average species and may not pick up exceptional cases that deviate from the norm.

 Ability to project forward/forecast:
-Used to establish reference points and compare to realised F, therefore not able to project forward.
+* Used to establish reference points and compare to realised F, therefore not able to project forward.

 ### [Hordyk, A., Ono, K., Sainsbury, K., Loneragen, N. and J. Prince (2015a).
 Some explorations of the life history ratios to describe length composition, spawning-per-recruit and the spawning potential ratio.
 ICES Journal of Marine Science, 72(1): 204-216.](https://academic.oup.com/icesjms/article/72/1/204/815363/Some-explorations-of-the-life-history-ratios-to)

 [Abstract:](https://academic.oup.com/icesjms/article/72/1/204/815363/Some-explorations-of-the-life-history-ratios-to) Evaluating the status of data-poor fish stocks is often limited by incomplete knowledge of the basic life history parameters: the natural mortality rate (M), the von Bertalanffy growth parameters (L and k), and the length at maturity (Lm).
 A common approach to estimate these individual parameters has been to use the Beverton–Holt life history invariants, the ratios M/k and Lm/L, especially for estimating M. In this study, we assumed no knowledge of the individual parameters, and explored how the information on life history strategy contained in these ratios can be applied to assessing data-poor stocks.
 We developed analytical models to develop a relationship between M/k and the von Bertalanffy growth curve, and demonstrate the link between the life history ratios and yield- and spawning-per-recruit.
 We further developed the previously recognized relationship between M/k and yield- and spawning-per-recruit by using information on Lm/L, knife-edge selectivity (Lc/L), and the ratio of fishing to natural mortality (F/M), to demonstrate the link between an exploited stock’s expected length composition, and its spawning potential ratio (SPR), an internationally recognized measurement of stock status.
 Variation in length-at-age and logistic selectivity patterns were incorporated in the model to demonstrate how SPR can be calculated from the observed size composition of the catch; an advance which has potential as a cost-effective method for assessing data-poor stocks.
 A companion paper investigates the effects of deviations in the main assumptions of the model on the application of the analytical models developed in this study as a cost-effective method for stock assessment [Hordyk, A. R., Ono, K., Valencia, S., Loneragan, N. R., and Prince, J. D. this issue.
 A novel length based empirical estimation method of spawning potential ratio (SPR), and tests of its performance, for small-scale, data-poor fisheries.
 ICES Journal of Marine Science].

 Data/information requirements:
-Knowledge of the proportion of population that survive to some maximum age tmax in virgin state, which is used to estimate M.
+* Knowledge of the proportion of population that survive to some maximum age tmax in virgin state, which is used to estimate M.
-Estimate of exponent from length-weight relationship, b (typically around 3).
+* Estimate of exponent from length-weight relationship, b (typically around 3).

 Assumptions:
-Relationship between Beverton-Holt life history invariants and YPR/SPR reference points.
+* Relationship between Beverton-Holt life history invariants and YPR/SPR reference points.
-Selectivity either flat or knife-edged
+* Selectivity either flat or knife-edged

 Outputs expected:
-Spawning potential ratio (eggs per spawner compared to virgin eggs per spawner) and length distribution.
+* Spawning potential ratio (eggs per spawner compared to virgin eggs per spawner) and length distribution.
-A ratio F/M which optimises SPR values.
+* A ratio F/M which optimises SPR values.

 Method of operation:
-Numbers per recruit surviving to age x can be approximated in the virgin stock by 〖(1-L ̃_x)〗^(M⁄k) where L ̃_x is length relative to L_∞  and M⁄k can be inferred from similar stocks.
+* Numbers per recruit surviving to age x can be approximated in the virgin stock by (1-L ̃_x)^(M⁄k) where L ̃_x is length relative to L_∞  and M⁄k can be inferred from similar stocks.
 Length at maturity is estimated from M⁄k and b.
 These, combined with a selectivity ogive allow yield to be calculated as a function of F, and an optimum found.
-Variation in growth between individuals can be incorporated by specifying L_∞   as being drawn from a normal distribution and solved analytically.
+* Variation in growth between individuals can be incorporated by specifying L_∞   as being drawn from a normal distribution and solved analytically.
 When selectivity at length is modelled as varying, there is no known analytical solution, and numerical methods or simulation are required.

 Testing:
-Results are based on simulation testing rather than application to particular stocks.
+* Results are based on simulation testing rather than application to particular stocks.

 Caveats:
-Knife-edged maturity assumed at a single length dependent on M⁄k and b.
+* Knife-edged maturity assumed at a single length dependent on M⁄k and b.
-If the knife-edged selectivity occurs at a longer length than maturity, high (effectively infinite) F values may optimise SPR.
+* If the knife-edged selectivity occurs at a longer length than maturity, high (effectively infinite) F values may optimise SPR.

 ### [Kokkalis, A., Thygesen, U.H., Nielsen, N. and K.H.
 Andersen (2015).
 Limits to the reliability of size-based fishing status estimation for data-poor stocks.
 Fisheries Research, 171: 4-11.](http://www.sciencedirect.com/science/article/pii/S0165783614003002)

 [Abstract:](http://www.sciencedirect.com/science/article/pii/S0165783614003002) For stocks which are considered “data-poor” no knowledge exist about growth, mortality or recruitment.
 The only available information is from catches.
 Here we examine the ability to assess the level of exploitation of a data-poor stock based only on information of the size of individuals in catches.
 The model is a formulation of the classic Beverton-Holt theory in terms of size where stock parameters describing growth, natural mortality, recruitment etc. are determined from life-history invariants.
 A simulation study was used to compare the reliability of assessments performed under different information availability scenarios, from data-limited, where none of the parameters are known beforehand, to different degrees of information availability cases where one or more parameters are known.
 If no parameters are known it is possible to correctly assess whether the fishing mortality is below Fmsy in more than 60% of the cases, and almost always correctly assess whether a stock is subject to overfishing.
 Adding information about age, i.e., assuming that growth rate and asymptotic size are known, does not improve the estimation.
 Only knowledge of the ratio between mortality and growth led to a considerable improvement in the assessment.
 Overall, the simulation study demonstrates that it may be possible to classify a data-poor stock as undergoing over- or under-fishing, while the exact status, i.e., how much the fishing mortality is above or below Fmsy, can only be assessed with a substantial uncertainty.
 Limitations of the approach are discussed.

 Data/information requirements:
-Catches of fish (numbers) as a function of size (weight) for one year (no requirement for time series, although the approach could be used to derive estimates for each year of available data).
+* Catches of fish (numbers) as a function of size (weight) for one year (no requirement for time series, although the approach could be used to derive estimates for each year of available data).
 Size-based information can also come from surveys.
-Case-specific life history parameters characterising growth, mortality and recruitment, if available (otherwise a “Robin-Hood” approach, e.g. Punt et al. 2011, is used)
+* Case-specific life history parameters characterising growth, mortality and recruitment, if available (otherwise a “Robin-Hood” approach, e.g. Punt et al. 2011, is used)

 Assumptions:
-Model follows the size-based theory of exploited fish stocks (Andersen and Beyer, 2013) A species-independent set of life-history parameters together with asymptotic size W define a stock The model assumes steady-state, and uses a Beverton-Holt stock-recruit function, von Bertalanffy growth parameters, size-dependent M, and a sigmoid curve for selection.
+* Model follows the size-based theory of exploited fish stocks (Andersen and Beyer, 2013)
+* A species-independent set of life-history parameters together with asymptotic size W define a stock
+* The model assumes steady-state, and uses a Beverton-Holt stock-recruit function, von Bertalanffy growth parameters, size-dependent M, and a sigmoid curve for selection.

 Outputs expected:
-Distribution of F/Fmsy (with sensitivity intervals defined by scanning over a range of plausible physiological mortality values) for each year of available catch-at-size data
+* Distribution of F/Fmsy (with sensitivity intervals defined by scanning over a range of plausible physiological mortality values) for each year of available catch-at-size data

 Method of operation:
-Given catch-at-size data and a life-history parameter set (if available), the model estimates only three parameters, namely fishing mortality, asymptotic weight W and the size at 50% retainment.
+* Given catch-at-size data and a life-history parameter set (if available), the model estimates only three parameters, namely fishing mortality, asymptotic weight W and the size at 50% retainment.
 All other parameters are constant during the estimation.

 Testing:
-Simulation testing was based on 100 artificial stocks, with 20 catch-at-size data sets (each with 10 000 individuals) with varying fishing mortality (ranging from 0.1Fmsy to 2Fmsy) generated for each.
+* Simulation testing was based on 100 artificial stocks, with 20 catch-at-size data sets (each with 10 000 individuals) with varying fishing mortality (ranging from 0.1Fmsy to 2Fmsy) generated for each.
 The analysis was repeated for three asymptotic weights (0.1, 1 and 10 kg).
-Estimation was repeated for the case where none of the life-history parameters were known (and therefore default values assumed), where all of the life-history –parameters were known, and for cases in between (varying amounts of life-history parameters known.
+* Estimation was repeated for the case where none of the life-history parameters were known (and therefore default values assumed), where all of the life-history –parameters were known, and for cases in between (varying amounts of life-history parameters known.
-While estimation of a specific F or how much above or below Fmsy a stock was quite uncertain, simulation testing showed that the method was able to correctly classify whether the stock was undergoing over- or under-exploitation better than random classification.
+* While estimation of a specific F or how much above or below Fmsy a stock was quite uncertain, simulation testing showed that the method was able to correctly classify whether the stock was undergoing over- or under-exploitation better than random classification.
-Physiological mortality, which corresponds to the classical M/K invariant, was the most important parameters in the life-history set for the estimation.
+* Physiological mortality, which corresponds to the classical M/K invariant, was the most important parameters in the life-history set for the estimation.

 Caveats:
-During testing, the same model was used for simulation and estimation, so the reliability of the method is optimistic and results cannot be generalised to real situations without further investigation.
-However, subsequent to the paper, the method was applied to a couple of data-rich stocks for comparison, and revealed broadly similar trends in relative exploitation to the data-rich assessments.
-It has also been applied to a handful of data-poor stocks.
+* During testing, the same model was used for simulation and estimation, so the reliability of the method is optimistic and results cannot be generalised to real situations without further investigation.
+However, subsequent to the paper, the method was applied to a couple of data-rich stocks for comparison, and revealed broadly similar trends in relative exploitation to the data-rich assessments. *  It has also been applied to a handful of data-poor stocks.
-Misspecification of the selection function and inaccuracies in the estimation of asymptotic size can have severe consequences for the estimation of fishing mortality and reference points.
+* Misspecification of the selection function and inaccuracies in the estimation of asymptotic size can have severe consequences for the estimation of fishing mortality and reference points.
-Asymptotic size is difficult to estimate when the largest individuals are not selected, and may need additional information (e.g. local knowledge or information from other stocks of the same species).
+* Asymptotic size is difficult to estimate when the largest individuals are not selected, and may need additional information (e.g. local knowledge or information from other stocks of the same species).

 ## Data-limited approaches: Qualitative and semi-quantitative approaches